Community of St. John: Organization

-The brothers of Saint John
+The Brothers of Saint John

 The congregation of the brothers of Saint John is a religious institute of diocesan right (under the authority of the local catholic church) founded in 1975.
 It has been under the responsibility of the bishop of Autun, France, since 1986.
 Its mother house is in Rimont (Fley) in France.
 After the novitiate time and philosophical and theological studies (around 9 years in total), brothers live in apostolic priories of five or six brothers on average.
 Members are monks, living under the three vows of poverty, chastity and obedience.
 About two-thirds of them are priests.
 Their life revolves around prayer, studies, fraternal life and apostolic activities.
 They cover various missions with parishes, youths, people in need etc. The congregation is led by a general prior who is elected for a six-year period (renewable once for three years).
 The current general prior has been father Thomas Joachim since 2010.
 Their habit is composed of a grey tunic and a scapular similar to the black habit of Benedictine.

-The congregation of the sisters of Saint John (Contemplative sisters)
+The Sisters of Saint John (contemplative)

 The congregation of the Sisters of Saint John (commonly known as contemplative sisters) was founded by Marie-Dominique Philippe in 1982.
 It was then erected a religious institute of diocesan right by the Archbishop of Lyon in 1994, seven years after the brothers.
 Their mother house is located in Saint-Jodard, France, and their headquarters is in Troussures (France).
 The contemplative sisters' priories are inhabited by eight sisters on average.
 The sisters are nuns, who live a life based on prayer, community life and manual work; they live a life of total consecration to God in silence and solitude.
 Their habit is distinguished by its white veil.
 A general prior, elected for six years, leads the congregation.
 The current general prior has been Sister Paul-Marie Moulin since 2015.

 Three years after their founder Marie-Dominique Philippe's death in 2006, his sexual abuse of nuns was revealed.
 A new superior was imposed by the local bishop and this led to a schism.
 A splinter group, composed of the majority of the Sisters of the Sisters of St John left France to refound in Bergara, Spain, and first renamed themselves the Sisters of St. John and St. Dominic in June 2012.
 The group was dissolved, “suppressed, effective immediately and without the possibility of being reconstituted under another form” by Pope Benedict XVI just 6 months after founding in January 2013.
 The reason given in the official rescript of audience signed by Cardinal Bertone was that the community had "seriously breached ecclesiastic discipline".
 Their second attempt to refound was under the name of the Sisters of Mary Morning Star, in August 2014, as outlined by the chronology of the Community of St John.